Vast342/Clarity/README.md

 in-check [fen]: outputs if the board state read from the fen string is in check or not.

 make-move [move]: Makes the move on the board, and outputs the resulting fen. move must be in long algebraic notation.

+perft-suite [suite]: Performs a suite of perft tests, and outputs specified results, followed by a total result.
+Currently, due to performance limitations, it will restrict the tests performed to being under 100000 total nodes.
+The only currently supported suite is known as ethereal, and is a series of tests from the bot Ethereal.